DHS delays REAL ID deadline another two years

 The agency announced on Monday it will begin enforcing the more stringent identification requirement on May 7, 2025, after previously setting a deadline of May 3, 2023.
 The announcement marks DHS’s third extension.

+“With this extension, current standard Illinois driver’s licenses or ID cards will continue to be accepted at airports for domestic air travel until May 7, 2025,” Illinois Secretary of State Jesse White said in a news release, adding that “as of Dec.
+1, 2022, the Illinois Secretary of State’s office has issued more than 3 million REAL IDs.”

-REAL ID-compliant documents, which are generally signified by a small star, are already required for people to enter certain restricted federal facilities.
+REAL ID-compliant documents, which already include U.S. passports and are generally signified by a small star, are already required for people to enter certain restricted federal facilities.

 “DHS continues to work closely with U.S. states, the District of Columbia, and the U.S. territories to meet REAL ID requirements,” Secretary of Homeland Security Alejandro Mayorkas said in a statement.